AngusC222/run-containers/README.md

 # run-containers
-Script to run all docker containers in a selected directory.
+A .sh Script to run all docker containers in a selected directory.